CVUA-RRW/FooDMe/docs/userguide/installation.md

 For a new installation we recommend using the minimalistic distribution [miniconda](https://docs.conda.io/en/latest/miniconda.html).

-The dependency solver of conda being notoriously slow and helpless in front of complex environment, it is advised to supplement the conda installation with a better solver called [mamba](https://github.com/mamba-org/mamba):
+The dependency solver of conda being notoriously slow and helpless in front of complex environments, it is advised to supplement the conda installation with a better solver called [mamba](https://github.com/mamba-org/mamba):

 ```bash